lustraka/Predict_Ames_House_Prices/README.md

 ## Project Set Up and Installation
 > *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

+When an ML experiment is about to start, an ML engineer shall:
++ sign in to the Azure workspace,
++ open Azure ML Studio,
++ create a compute instance to run Jupyter notebooks,
++ upload source code (Jupyter notebooks and Python scripts) from this GitHub repository.

 ## Dataset

 ### Overview